Everything is about to change.

 When you lay in bed at night and have a quiet moment, just when it’s time to shut your brain off and sleep, you think, “Wait, my baby isn’t going to be my baby anymore.”
 Suddenly you realize that preparing your older child(ren) for their new sibling is something you need to add to the to-do list, but it already seems like time is ticking away too quickly.

-There’s the grief that comes with your baby not being “the baby” anymore.
-There’s the excitement of adding a new child to the family and imaging all of the fun they will have with their sibling(s).
-There’s the anxiety of wondering if you have everything prepared.
-There’s the exhaustion that comes with being pregnant while parenting and preparing for this transition.
+There's the grief that comes with your baby not being 'the baby' anymore.
+There's the excitement of imagining all the fun they'll have together.
+There's the anxiety of wondering if you have everything prepared.
+And there's the exhaustion that comes with being pregnant while parenting.

 The problem is, even when you search for tips, it can cause more overwhelm because it feels like there is only so much time in a day to get everything done.
 Those articles, blogs, and posts don’t tell you exactly how you can prepare your child in a way that honors their attachment to you and also integrates into the routine that you already have, so it doesn’t feel like you’re adding yet another thing to your to-do list.